michaelaA19/diem-unified-charter/diem-unified-charter.md

 object without association to a protected legal status (even if the emblem itself is legally defined).

-These emblems may not have legal guardians, so defining an acceptable solution may be up to consensus among implementors (as is typical in the IETF).
+These emblems may not have Responsible Entities, so defining an acceptable solution may be up to consensus among implementors (as is typical in the IETF).
 Known use cases include ISO labels on packages, TODO: others?

 Unique technical requirement(s):
 - must be bound to and discovered for a physical Bearer